 Pam Didner: No, it is.
 So I think that’s a great choice.
 So you mentioned that you want to talk about useless talent.

 Kristina Jaramillo: Useless talent.
 Well, I used to work for Disney, and they taught us not to point when you’re showing directions to a customer with one finger cause it’s rude.
 So you put the two fingers together.
-So you put your index and your middle finger together.
-So when I am quiet, I sometimes point like that because it was ingrained in me.
+You put your index and your middle finger together.
+When I am quiet, I sometimes point like that because it was ingrained in me.
 It’s very awkward, but I guess I don’t know if it’s a cultural thing that might be offensive to use one finger, and they wanted to make sure that they didn’t offend anyone visiting.

 Pam Didner: I think one can sometimes be like, you know, commanding.